jwulf/zeebe-pr-workflow/README.md

           variables: '{"messageName": "pr_closed", "pr": ${{ toJson(github.event) }}}'
 ```

 This is the GitHub workflow that will run when a PR is closed.
 It will send a message that will start a new Zeebe workflow.
-When that workflow is serviced by the batchworker, it will publish a correlation message.
+When that workflow is serviced by the worker, it will publish a correlation message.

 We could publish directly to the running workflow instance, but to do that we would need to extract the correlation key from the `github.event` in the GitHub workflow.
 Instead, we delegate that to a worker.